Relative Error of Scaled Poisson Approximation via Stein's Method: Introduction

 \section{Introduction}

-Weighted sum of independent Poisson random variables (r.v.'s) is a probabilistic entity that plays a crucial role in a wide variety of applications, such as epidemiology~\cite{DKES}, physics~\cite{BohmZech}, computer science~\cite{MAMA2012}, reliability, and biology.
-A traditional approach of its quantification is to use the normal approximation by matching the first two moments, which can be effective when the mean is large.
-In \cite{Fay}, the authors propose a \emph{scaled} Poisson approximation which matches the first two moments after a scaling.
-That is, the distribution of $S$, a weighted sum of independent Poisson random variables with mean $\mu = E[S]$ and variance $\sigma^2 = Var(S)$, is approximated by that of a Poisson random variable~$A_{k\mu}$ multiplied by a scalar $1/k$, namely,
+Weighted summation of independent Poisson random variables (r.v.s) is a probabilistic entity that plays a crucial role in a wide variety of applications, such as epidemiology~\cite{DKES}, physics~\cite{BohmZech}, and computer science~\cite{MAMA2012}.
+A traditional approach of its quantification is a normal approximation matching the first two moments, which can be effective when the mean is large.
+In \cite{Fay}, a \emph{scaled} Poisson approximation that matches the first two moments after a scaling is proposed.
+That is, the distribution of $S$, a weighted sum of independent Poisson random variables with mean $\mu = E[S]$ and variance $\sigma^2 = Var(S)$, is approximated by that of a scaled Poisson random variable, i.e.,

-and $A_{\lambda}$ denotes a Poisson random variable with mean $\lambda$.
+where $A_{\lambda}$ denotes a Poisson r.v. with mean $\lambda$.
 This way, the first two moments of $S$ are matched by that of the approximation.
-Through numerical experiments, \cite{Fay} reports that this approach gives a more accurate tail approximation than the normal approximation.
-Moreover, the approximation is often more conservative which serves certain types of application well, see, e.g. \cite{Fay,Ng2008,Sig2012}.
+Through numerical experiments, \cite{Fay} reports that this approach produces a more accurate tail approximation than the normal approximation.
+Moreover, the approximation is often more \emph{conservative} which serves certain types of application well, see, e.g. \cite{Fay,Ng2008, Sig2012}.
 However, no theoretical analysis on the quality of this approximation has been given nor is the approximation error well understood.
-It is the purpose of this paper to address these issues in the framework of Stein-Chen method.
+It is the purpose of this paper to address these issues by providing quantitative bounds on the relative error of this approximation, utilizing a novel application of the Stein method.

+The Stein's method has been a powerful tool for bounding the error of an approximating distribution to an unknown distribution.
+The method was first introduced by Charles Stein~\cite{Stein1972} to study the normal approximation to the distribution of a sum of dependent r.v.'s.
+It was later extended to handle Poisson approximations in~\cite{Chen1975}, often referred to as the Stein-Chen method specifically for studying Poisson approximations.
+The Stein's method has been used to study many approximating distributions including binomial distribution \cite{Ehm1991}, multinomial distribution \cite{Loh1992}, compound Poisson distribution \cite{Barbour1992}, Gamma distribution \cite{Luk1994}, geometric distribution \cite{Pekoz1996}, etc. Applications in other contexts include ~\cite{chatterjee2010}, \cite{Ying:2016:AEM:2964791.2901463}, ~\cite{Liu:2016:KSD:3045390.3045421},~\cite{Chwialkowski:2016:KTG:3045390.3045665}, ~\cite{braverman2016}, and~\cite{braverman2017}.